 1/5 ounce/5 grams mixed basil leaves (plain, purple, and micro basil, or just plain basil)

 Coarse sea salt & black pepper

 1. Place the mascarpone, wasabi, chives, tarragon, and green onion in a bowl with 1/2 teaspoon of salt and a good grind of black pepper.
 Mix well and keep in fridge until ready to use.

 2. Place the shallots in a separate bowl with the sherry vinegar, oil, and 1/2 teaspoon salt.
 Mix well and keep in the fridge until ready to use.

-3. To serve, divide the mascarpone among six plates and spread it out to form a thin layer.
+3. To serve, divide the mascarpone among 6 PLATES and spread it out to form a thin layer.
 Place the tomatoes on top, followed by the pickled shallots.
 Sprinkle with the pine nuts, then scatter over the basil leaves, tearing the larger ones as you go.
-Season with a scant 1/2 teaspoon of salt and a good grind of black pepper and serve.
+Season with a scant 1/2 teaspoon of salt and a good grind of black pepper.